On Character Varieties with Non-Connected Structure Groups: Introduction

 \subsection{Acknowledgement}

-I thank Florent Schaffhauser for many helpful discussions and for suggesting to me the commutative diagram in the introduction, which is the starting point of this work.
+This article is part of my thesis prepared at Universit\'e de Paris.
+I thank Florent Schaffhauser for many helpful discussions which initiated this work.
+Some ideas in this article resembles \cite[\S 4]{Sch2}.
 I thank Fran\c cois Digne for reading an earlier version of the article and pointing out a mistake.
-I would like to thank Philip Boalch and Jean Michel for some discussions, and my thesis advisor Emmanuel Letellier for reading the first two sections and pointing out a mistake.
+I would like to thank Philip Boalch and Jean Michel for answering some questions, and my thesis advisor Emmanuel Letellier for pointing out a mistake.
+I thank the anonymous referees for many suggestions and comments that significantly improved the organisation of the article, and pointing out many typos.

 \addtocontents{toc}{ }